Xilinx/ROCm-air-platforms/platform/vck5000/README.md

 ## Using a Prebuilt Platform

 We provide prebuilt platforms configurations in the releases of this github repository.
-To use one of those, download the release and move it to the `aie_platforms` repository and refer to the (Programming)[#programming-steps] instructions on how to program the board.
+To use one of those, download the release and move it to the `aie_platforms` repository and refer to the [Programming](#programming-steps) instructions on how to program the board.

 ## Prerequisites
 Vivado 2022.1